 They “conduct” research with a solution in mind, blinding them to all other possibilities.
 They create personas and user journey maps just because they think they need to, not because they use these tools to help them deliver better design.
 Such behavior is highly noticeable, and it’s one of the reasons why your portfolio isn’t landing you a UX/UI designer position.

 Skipping the most crucial steps of understanding your problem leads to lackluster solutions with too many assumptions.
 Beginner portfolios suffer from this too often.

 A Double Diamond model helps product teams move from “not knowing” to “knowing.”
 The first diamond helps us design the right things, while the second helps us design things the right way.

 The shape of the Double Diamond reflects the converging and diverging that happens in particular stages of going from “not knowing” to “knowing.”

-Firstly, as UX/UI designers, we are focusing on understanding the problem space, and we are researching that problem space.
+Firstly, as UX/UI designers, we focus on understanding the problem space, and we research that problem space.
 Once we have a deep understanding of our audience, the problems they have, the reasons why they have them, their needs, behaviors, fears, habits, the market we’re working in, the business goals we need to design for, and more – only then can we move on to the next step.

-After this research phase, we are converging by grouping the insights we gathered and focusing on discovering themes and opportunities.
+After this research phase, we combine the insights we gathered and focus on discovering themes and opportunities.
 We are narrowing our focus to the most critical problems to solve.

 Moving on to the second diamond, we are diverging again.
 In this stage, we are ideating and creating multiple possible solutions to the problems we’re solving.

 Finally, through prototyping and iteration, we are narrowing down potential solutions.
-As soon as we feel confident in our direction, based on continuous testing or our solutions, we can build the right product or a feature and release it to our audience.
+As soon as we feel confident in our direction, we can build the right product or a feature and release it to our audience based on continuous testing or our solutions.